Our leadership

 Dr Megan Finch-Edmondson

-Program Lead, Regenerative Medicine
+Program Lead, Regeneration

 Megan received her PhD from the University of Western Australia for her work on signalling pathways and their contribution to stem cell biology and cancer.
 Her role is to significantly build capacity for stem cell research for cerebral palsy in Australia, particularly in clinical trials, through identifying and securing funding for stem cell research, facilitating collaboration between researchers, both nationally and internationally, championing consumer engagement activities for the stem cell research program, and identifying novel research directions in the field of stem cell therapy for cerebral palsy.